Treating Varicose Veins, Spider Veins and Venous Disease

 Most major insurance companies, including Medicare, cover this procedure.

-Note: Sclerotherapy, used for the treatment of spider veins, is different from the often-covered endovenous thermal ablation.
+Note: Sclerotherapy, used to remove spider veins, is different from the often-covered endovenous thermal ablation.
 Sclerotherapy is not covered by insurance because spider veins are often treated for cosmetic reasons, not medical reasons.
-Your coverage will be further discussed at the time of the consultation.
+Your coverage availability to erase spider veins will be further discussed at the time of the consultation.

 Meet the Vein Center Team